Solomon Islands: Tourism

-Tourism, particularly diving, could become an important service industry for Solomon Islands.
-Tourism growth, however, is hampered by lack of infrastructure and transportation limitations.
-In 2017 the Solomon Islands were visited by 26,000 tourists making the country one of the least frequently-visited countries of the world.
-The country's government hoped to increase the number of tourists up to 30,000 by the end of 2019 and up to 60,000 tourists per year by the end of 2025.
-In 2019 the Solomon Islands were visited by 28,900 tourists and in 2020 by 4,400.
+In 2017, Solomon Islands was visited by 26,000 tourists making the country one of the least frequently-visited countries of the world.
+The Solomon Island government hoped to increase the number of tourists up to 30,000 by the end of 2019 and up to 60,000 tourists per year by the end of 2025.
+In 2019, the Solomon Islands were visited by 28,900 tourists and in 2020 by 4,400.

 Energy

-A team of renewable energy developers working for the South Pacific Applied Geoscience Commission (SOPAC) and funded by the Renewable Energy and Energy Efficiency Partnership (REEEP), have developed a scheme that allows local communities to access renewable energy, such as solar, water and wind power, without the need to raise substantial sums of cash.
+A team of renewable energy developers working for the South Pacific Applied Geoscience Commission (SOPAC) and funded by the Renewable Energy and Energy Efficiency Partnership (REEEP) have developed a scheme that allows local communities to access renewable energy, such as solar, water, and wind power, without the need to raise substantial sums of cash.
 Under the scheme, islanders who are unable to pay for solar lanterns in cash may pay instead in kind with crops.

 Infrastructure

 Flight connections

-Solomon Airlines connects Honiara to Nadi in Fiji, Port Vila in Vanuatu and Brisbane in Australia as well as to more than 20 domestic airports in each province of the country.
+Solomon Airlines connects Honiara International Airport to Nadi in Fiji, Port Vila in Vanuatu, and Brisbane in Australia as well as to more than 20 domestic airports in each province of the country.
 To promote tourism Solomon Airlines introduced a weekly direct flight connection between Brisbane and Munda in 2019.
 Virgin Australia connects Honiara to Brisbane twice a week.
 Most of the domestic airports are accessible to small planes only as they have short, grass runways.

 Roads

 The road system in Solomon Islands is insufficient and there are no railways.
 The most important roads connect Honiara to Lambi (58 km; 36 miles) in the western part of Guadalcanal and to Aola (75 km; 47 miles) in the eastern part.
 There are few buses and these do not circulate according to a fixed timetable.
-In Honiara there is no bus terminus.
-The most important bus stop is in front of the Central Market.
+In Honiara, there is no bus terminus.